Ash Island (rapper)

-Yoon Jin-young (Korean: 윤진영; born August 11, 1999), better known by his stage name Ash Island (애쉬아일랜드, stylized in all caps), formerly Clloud (클라우드), is a South Korean rapper.
+Yoon Jin-young (Korean: 윤진영; born August 11, 1999), better known by his stage name Ash Island (애쉬아일랜드, stylized in all caps), formerly Clloud (클라우드), is a South Korean rapper and singer.
 He was a contestant on season 2 of Mnet's High School Rapper, where he finished in 4th place.
 He joined The Quiett's sub-label, Ambition Musik in November 2018.
 He released his debut album, Ash, on March 22, 2019.

+Personal life

+On July 7, 2024, Yoon announced his marriage to Korean-Japanese rapper Chanmina and her pregnancy with the couple's first child.
+On November 1, the couple welcomed their first child, a baby girl.